pleumann/pasta80/README.md

 ## Using the compiler

 To run the compiler just invoke the executable with the name of a Pascal source file to translate.
-There is an optional parameter that enables some simple peephole optimizations:
+The default target is CP/M. There is an optional parameter that enables some simple peephole optimizations:

 ```
 $ pl0 hello.pas        # Compiles hello.pas to hello.com